How Everything Could Be True

 In other words, everyone and everything can be or could be anyone and anything if we assume that there are parallel universes.
 Just like the Earth is both sunny and dark, it is always "happy hour" somewhere.

-I am not sure if we will ever be able to actually visit a parallel universe, due to our dependency on the sun and the vast distances of outer space.
+I am not sure if we'll ever be able to actually visit a parallel universe, due to our dependency on the sun and the vast distances of outer space.
 However, it is difficult to empirically prove or disprove the existence of parallel universes.

 Ultimately, I think we should all consider that there is no such thing as a universal lie or a universal truth.
 This is because we lack the breadth of perception required to make such claims about a reality that may be infinite with possibilities beyond our current understanding.